axewizardbgg/guards-cairn-1e-adventure/README.md

 _Geberic turns to everyone: "That's the situation, I'm assigning your two squads to investigate what happened.
 If you find who was behind this attack and it's within your means to deal with them, do so.
 If you find yourself outnumbered, don't risk it, send a rider back to me immediately with a detailed report, and I'll make sure you get reinforcements."_

 _He turns to the other squad: "Erika, Euric, Gundiok, I know you three have senority and normally I'd put you lot in charge, but this time I'm going to put them in charge."
-He look over at you: "They've only been here just over a week and already they've proven extremely capable."
+He look over at you: "They haven't been here long and already they've proven extremely capable."
 He addresses everyone: "Get yourselves ready for a hurried march.
 If you're lacking weaponry, go see Quartermaster Berig and he'll issue you additional arms and rations should you need it.
 You leave immediately.
 Dismissed."
 He motions for you all to go about your business.
 As you leave you can hear him giving orders to Kade telling him to reopen the gate but be on alert._

 _As you all head back to your quarters to prepare, the other squad approches, the raven-haired woman speaks: "Sounds like you lot call the shots, we never got the introduce ourselves when you relieved us from the Main Gate yesterday.
-This is Euric, he don't talk much so we usually make him play "bad guard", but he's a good one."
+This is Euric, he don't talk much around strangers so we usually make him play "bad guard", but he's a good one."
 Euric is a rugged man, thin wispy hair with kind, but hard eyes.
 He has a few scars on his face, and it looks like his nose was broken and never set properly.
 He smiles and gives a friendly wave._

 _She gestures to the larger man, barrel chested, hairy, and rather than a sword he carried a warhammer.
 "This big brute is Gundiok, but you can call him Gundy, despite his looks he's a gentle soul.
 Well, he's gentle when he's not swinging that gigantic headache-on-a-stick that is."
 Gundiok's lips crack back to reveal a smile of broken teeth._